CodeSyncr/Tridev/packages/test_harness/README.md

-Test framework for [conduit](https://conduit.io) applications.
-This package is included as a `dev_dependency` of `conduit` applications.
+Test framework for [tridev](https://blackant.io/tridev) applications.
+This package is included as a `dev_dependency` of `tridev` applications.

-The documentation for this package is available at [https://conduit.io/docs/testing/](https://conduit.io/docs/testing/).
+The documentation for this package is available at [https://blackant.io/tridev/docs/testing/](https://blackant.io/tridev/docs/testing/).